sethen/rocket-science/README.md

-Common algorithms solved using TypeScript
+Common algorithms and data structures explained using TypeScript!